 There are many ways in which exercise is proven to heal and protect the human body, including these options offered in a 2016 Time magazine article:

 A lot of these benefits focus on using exercise for depression and other psychological problems, but note that there is research proving that exercise can help many people recover from surgery and serious illnesses.
 Exercise is also a proven way to prevent and overcome many diseases that are rooted in poor lifestyle decisions.

 For example, people suffering from type II diabetes have an easier time controlling their blood glucose levels with daily exercise, and those who follow a low-calorie diet while increasing their activity level often lose enough weight to eliminate diabetes entirely.

 Imagine if you could bottle a pill that was highly likely to eliminate diabetes when taken daily.
 It would fly off the shelves.

 What the Exercise is Medicine movement aims to teach people is that they don’t need a prescription for this medication.
 Exercise is a powerful medication when used consistently and effectively.
 Furthermore, anyone can move more in some way, so this is a universal and all-inclusive treatment option.

 If you’re a fitness professional, start making connections with doctors and medical professionals in your local area.
 Connect with them online.
 Encourage your clients to meet with their doctors and discuss what they’re doing with their fitness plan.

 Even if you don’t consider yourself a fitness professional, you can start making a connection between your medical life and your fitness life.
 Educate yourself about the medical benefits of exercise so that you can use it to prevent and treat conditions that may impact you now or in the future.

-The more we all start thinking of exercise as medicine, the longer and happier we all may live.
+The more we all remember that exercise is medicine, the longer and happier we all may live.